-Here we share the 7 biggest challenges businesses face during the modernization process and how the right strategy and steps could change the experience for the better.
+In this blog, we break down the 7 biggest challenges enterprises face during application modernization and how the right strategy and steps can help overcome them.

 Many organizations find it challenging to transition from familiar tools and technologies to the promise of efficiency, scalability, and high production.
 Because they have some preconceived notions in mind: